-Bathed by the Atlantic ocean to the West and cradled by Spain to the East, often-overlooked Portugal has a lot to offer.
-Its friendly people, fascinating history, world-class foods and wines and its luxurious hotels, will have you immediately falling in love with this tiny, welcoming country.
-Portugal’s diverse climate and geography allows many different experiences in a small amount of space.
+Bathed by the Atlantic Ocean to the West and cradled by Spain to the East, often-overlooked Portugal has a lot to offer.
+Its friendly people, fascinating history, world-class foods, and wines, and its luxurious hotels, will have you immediately falling in love with this tiny, welcoming country.
+Portugal’s diverse climate and geography allow many different experiences in a small amount of space.
 From the Duoro Valley’s terraced vineyards in the north to the craggy beaches of the Algarve on the southern coast, Portugal offers something for everyone.

 “Portuguese is cheerful and sweet, like a language of birds.”Paulo Rónai

 BEFORE YOU GO

 Portugal’s two major airports are Lisbon and Porto while Faro serves the Algarve (plenty of flights from the UK here) and Madeira for the Azores.
 There are several non-stop flights from America’s east coast but if coming from the west, you will most likely need to change.
 Portugal’s airports are well served from just about any European major airport.

 While train travel is easy and efficient between major cities, we highly recommend traveling around by car, whether it be a rental or private chauffeured.
 One of the many delights of Portugal is to explore the rural areas oozing with authenticity.